 Atlanta, GA 30348

 In your letter, include your name, address, social security number, date of birth, and a copy of your driver’s license to use as proof of identification.
 It is now free to implement a credit freeze.

-Is there an easier way to dispute an error with Equifax?
+Is there an easier way to dispute errors with Equifax?

 They’ll handle the entire process on your behalf, from sending in letters to following up with Equifax and any relevant creditors.
 Check out our list of reviews to find a credit repair company that suits your needs.
 You can save yourself a lot of hassle and often times get even better results compared to disputing on your own.